opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Payment-Page/README.md

 In summary: to import the [Stripe Hosted Page Postman Collection](Stripe-Hosted_Page_mapping_configuration.json) this page will guide you through the following steps:

-a) Create Your Stripe Test Account.
+a) Create Your Stripe test account.

 b) Create a Stripe payment integration in OPF workbench.

-c) Set up Your Stripe Test Account to work with OPF.
+c) Set up your Stripe test account to work with OPF.

 d) Prepare the [Postman Environment](Stripe-Hosted_Page_environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ## Create a Stripe Account ##
-You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can sign up for a free Stripe test account at https://dashboard.stripe.com/register.

 ### Creating the Stripe Payment Integration ###